Yellow Drips on Bathroom Walls? Here’s What Causes Them and How to Fix Them

 In this case:

-- Clean and dry the surface completely.
+- Clean and dry the surface completely

-- Apply a stain-blocking primer.
+- Apply a stain-blocking primer

-- Repaint using bathroom or moisture-resistant paint.
+- Repaint using bathroom or moisture-resistant paint

-How to Prevent Bathroom Wall Stains
+Tips for Preventing Bathroom Wall Stains

 Preventing moisture buildup is the most effective way to avoid yellow drips.